reubingeorge/qwen-ocr/README.md

 ## Implementation Notes

+### Why Medical-Grade Quality Gating?
+For pathology reports, a single misread value (tumor size, staging, biomarker status) can impact treatment decisions.
+The 80/20 quality-to-completeness weighting ensures accuracy takes precedence over extracting every word.
+Better to flag a page for manual review than risk introducing hallucinated data into medical records.

+### Why Perplexity Over Mean Probability?
+Perplexity is more sensitive to outlier tokens and provides better theoretical grounding for uncertainty quantification.
+A single very low-probability token (potential hallucination) affects perplexity more than mean probability, making it superior for detecting problematic outputs in critical applications.

 ### Why PyMuPDF (fitz)?
 PyMuPDF provides faster rendering and better memory efficiency compared to alternatives like pdf2image, and doesn't require external dependencies like Poppler.